Jerome-Saltmarsh/neural_stream/README.md

 ## Neurologically Oriented Programming

-As you have likely assumed the term neural is refers to the brain.
-But what does a stream have to do with neurology?
+As you have likely assumed the term neural refers to the brain but you may wonder how the two correlate.

+**Wikipedia Definitions**

+***Neuron***
+A neuron or nerve cell is an electrically excitable cell that communicates with other cells via specialized connections called synapses.

+***Neural Network***
-From wikipedia 'A neural network is a network or circuit of neuron'
+A neural network is a network or circuit of neurons, or in a modern sense, an artificial neural network, composed of artificial neurons or nodes

+***Synapse***
+In the nervous system, a synapse[2] is a structure that permits a neuron (or nerve cell) to pass an electrical or chemical signal to another neuron or to the target effector cell.

 The neural stream is analogous to the brain.

-Each subscription is a neuron and the 'events' or 'triggers' represent the electric signals that pass through our brain.
+In a neural stream Each subscription is a neuron and the 'events' or 'triggers' represent the electric signals that pass through our brain.